 Table 5.2.7 describes the information sources listed by Focus Group participants and how many Focus Groups discussed each source of information.
 Two themes emerged that characterize participants' discussion.
 More specifically, where information is found (i.e., Information Sources) and how information is accessed (i.e., Information Channels).
-Focus Group participants (5 out of
+Non-governmental organizations (NGOs) were mentioned most by Focus Group participants (5 out of 8).

-8) most mentioned non-governmental organizations (NGOs).
 For the Information Channels theme, Word of Mouth (7 out of 8) and TV, Radio, and social media (5 out of 8) were mentioned most frequently.
 Overall, Word of Mouth was the most widely mentioned way through which Focus Group participants found out about the resources and services they thought were available to older adults in SCC.